-During my visit, there was a sign warning of the possibility of an estuarine crocodile in the lagoon.
-Locals said to disregard this, however, following recent reports of crocodile nest near Palmerston, I would be wary of allowing your dog to swim in the lagoon, at least before checking the latest signs and with other local dog owners.
+During my visit in 2021, there was a sign warning of the possibility of an estuarine crocodile in the lagoon.
+Locals said to disregard this, however, following recent reports of a crocodile nest near Palmerston, I would be wary of allowing your dog to swim in the lagoon, at least before checking the latest signs and with other local dog owners.

 Dog-Friendly Regional Guides

 For more ideas on dog-friendly sightseeing, parks, dining and accommodation, check out my additional dog-friendly guides for the Northern Territory: